-Begun in 1946, the American Association for Justice, or AAJ, is the world’s largest trial bar with a self-described mission to “to promote a fair and effective justice system—and to support the work of attorneys in their efforts to ensure that any person who is injured by the misconduct or negligence of others can obtain justice in America’s courtrooms, even when taking on the most powerful interests.”
-Part of the AAJ’s services is the formation of litigation groups, often with a focus on a single product, with a goal of sharing information between its members.
-The litigation groups are voluntary, but help to level the playing field between victimized individuals battling the vast resources of a corporate defendant.
+Founded in 1946, the American Association for Justice, or AAJ, is the world’s largest trial bar.
+Its mission is “to promote a fair and effective justice system—and to support the work of attorneys in their efforts to ensure that any person who is injured by the misconduct or negligence of others can obtain justice in America’s courtrooms, even when taking on the most powerful interests.”
+Part of AAJ’s services is the formation of litigation groups with the goal of sharing information between its members, often with a focus on a single product.
+The litigation groups are voluntary but help to level the playing field between victimized individuals battling the vast resources of a corporate defendant.

-The Wright Conserve Hip Implant litigation stems from problems suffered by individuals who have had a hip replacement with either the Wright CONSERVE® Hip Implant System or the Wright PROFEMUR® Total Hip System.
-The Wright Hips resemble the recalled DePuy ASR Hip System and have resulted in similar injuries including, failure, acetabular cup loosening, severe pain, swelling, bone and soft tissue damage, metal poisoning, and other complications.
-Although a recent symposium at the Annual Meeting of the American Academy of Orthopedic Surgeons (AAOS) concluded that there is no indication for the use of Metal-on-Metal total hip implants and preeminent British medical journal The Lancet reported that Metal-on-Metal stemmed total hip implant systems should not be used, the Wright Metal-on-Metal Hips are still on the market.
+A recent symposium at the Annual Meeting of the American Academy of Orthopedic Surgeons (AAOS) concluded that there is no indication for the use of metal-on-metal total hip implants and preeminent British medical journal The Lancet reported that metal-on-metal total hip implant systems should not be used.
+Still, the Wright metal-on-metal hip systems are still on the market.